Alzheimer's Documentary Series

 >>Pat, besides being physically beautiful is beautiful in spirit.

-I don't know if that's a good description of her, but she is wonderful help to me.
+I don't know that's a good description of her, but she is wonderful help to me.

 I hope she always does appreciate how I feel about her.